git-for-windows/git-for-windows.github.io/Sourcetrail-code-viewer-and-linkage-to-Visual-Studio,-for-Git.md

 This note is a quick start to setting up a Sourcetrail project for exploring the Git source code in conjunction with Visual Studio.
 Source trail is configurable and some parameter need to be set on initial project setup.

-1. Git-for-Windows is available as a Visual Studio .sln in the `vs/master` [branch](https://github.com/git-for-windows/git/tree/vs/master) .
-It comprise ~19 sub-projects including `git` and `libgit`.
+1. Git-for-Windows is available as a Visual Studio .sln in the `vs/main` [branch](https://github.com/git-for-windows/git/tree/vs/main) .
+It comprises ~19 sub-projects including `git` and `libgit`.
 2. This was tested with the free VS2017 community edition.
 3. Build the solution(.sln) in Visual Studio so that it's `vcpkg` dependencies are downloaded and compiled (may take some time).
 4. Download and install the Sourcetrail software.
 Check the [documentation](https://www.sourcetrail.com/documentation/), especially the [intro video](https://youtu.be/7fguPwKR_7Y).